microsoft/vcpkg/docs/EXAMPLES.md

 ```
 *Note: You will need to restart Visual Studio or perform a Build to update intellisense with the changes.*

-To remove the integration for your user, you can use `vcpkg integrate remove`.
+To remove the integration for your user, you can use `./vcpkg integrate remove`.

 <a name="example-1-2-b"></a>
 #### Option B: CMake (Toolchain File)